Earthquakes on March 6, 2026

 94.1 km---✓ ReviewedUSGS →

-On March 6, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 65 km ESE of Pedro Bay, Alaska at 23:54 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.5 earthquake that occurred about 3 hours earlier.
-This was a intermediate depth earthquake, focused at 94.1 km depth.
-Geolocation places the event at 59.581°N, -153.022°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 23:54 UTC on March 6, 2026, a magnitude 2.3 tremor occurred 65 km ESE of Pedro Bay, Alaska.
+Coming 3 hours after a magnitude 2.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The hypocenter lay at 94.1 km, placing this in the intermediate depth category.
+Coordinates: 59.581°, -153.022°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-06